GMOD/jbrowse/docs/site/embedding.md

 ## Embedding directly in a `div`

-A more flexible way to embed JBrowse is by embedding it directly in a `div` in the parent document.
+JBrowse 1.14.0 and higher supports a more flexible way of embedding JBrowse by running it directly in a `div` inside another document.

+Example code for this:

 ```html
 <html>